Lentil Potato Curry

 Directions:

-1. In a large pot or dutch oven on medium-high heat, add the olive oil and onion, stirring for 1 minute.
+1. In a large pot or dutch oven on medium-high heat, add the olive oil and onion, stirring until the onion is soft (2 minutes).

-2. Add in the garlic, ginger, dry mustard, cumin, and coriander, stirring until fragrant (3 minutes).
+2. Add in the garlic, ginger, dry mustard, cumincoriander, and salt & pepper, stirring until fragrant (3 minutes).

 3. Add the tomato, simmering and stirring a few times (5 minutes).

-4. Add the potatoes and 1 cup water, bring to a boil, then reduce to a simmer and stir every few minutes (15 minutes total).
+4. Add the potatoes and 1/2 cup water, bring to a boil, then reduce to a simmer, cover, and stir every few minutes (15-25 minutes).

 7. Serve warm!
 Opt to top with coriander leaf if that's your vibe.